ethanrg3/grAId/DESIGN.md

 ## **3. Adaptive Testing Flow**

 ### **3.1 Initial Assessment**
-- Students begin with a **calibrated pre-test** to obtain an initial \( 	theta \) estimate.
+- Students begin with a **calibrated pre-test** to obtain an initial vector of \( 	theta \) estimates.
 - The system selects diverse questions to cover a range of difficulties.
-- The initial ability level is computed using MLE or Bayesian priors.
+- The initial ability levels are computed using MLE or Bayesian priors.

 ### **3.2 Dynamic Questioning**
-- As students answer, the system continually refines \( 	theta \).
+- As students answer, the system continually refines vector of \( 	theta \).
 - New questions are chosen dynamically, ensuring engagement and optimal challenge.
 - Questions that provide **high information gain** are prioritized.

 ### **3.3 Real-Time Ability Estimation**
-After each question, ability \( 	theta \) is updated using:
+After each question, appropriate values of \( 	theta \) are updated using:

 - **MLE updates** based on response patterns.
 - **MAP estimation** with priors when student data is limited.
 - **EAP estimation** integrating all past responses for a stable estimate.
+- Other methods for determining what ability value(s) is/are associated with a particular item.

 ### **3.4 Feedback and Reinforcement**
 - Students receive immediate feedback on their answers.